Liza van der Most

-Liza Estefany van der Most (born 8 October 1993) is a Dutch footballer who plays as defender for AFC Ajax in the Eredivisie and the Netherlands women's national football team.
+Liza Estefany van der Most (born 8 October 1993) is a Dutch former professional footballer who played as defender.

 Club career

+Ajax

 As youth player, she played at VV Papendrecht before she joined the girl's academic of SteDoCo at the age of 11.
 In September 2008 she earned a spot in the KNVB Talent team.
-In July 2012 she was transferred to Ajax, where she made her professional debut on 24 August 2012 in the match against SC Heerenveen.
+In July 2012 she was transferred to Ajax.
+She made her professional debut on 24 August 2012 in the match against SC Heerenveen.
+She scored her first league goal against Heerenveen on 3 February 2017, scoring in the 67th minute.
+In March 2019, van der Most overtook Desiree van Lunteren's 166 game record by making her 167th appearance.
+In February 2020, van der Most suffered an knee injury that kept her out for a year.
+On 9 July 2021, it was announced that van der Most and Eshly Bakker had extended their contracts, with van der Most signing a contract until 2023.

+Van der Most left Ajax in May 2023, having played in Ajax's first official match and having made 216 appearances for the club.

+Utrecht

+On May 23, 2023, van der Most was announced at Utrecht.
+She made her league debut against Feyenoord on 10 September 2023.

 International career

 She made her international debut on 20 August 2014 against Brazil.

 She was part of the Dutch team which won the UEFA Women's Euro 2017.
+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 Personal life

 Van der Most was born in Colombia.
 She was adopted by a family in Papendrecht when she was seven months old.